rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   #### Components of a TQL MATCH query<br>

-  To create a MATCH statement, you need some or all of the following components:
+  To create a TQL MATCH statement, you need some or all of the following components:

   * MATCH <br>
-    The MATCH clause introduces the statement like SELECT in SQL and is the first input.<br> You use MATCH to select a node in Technopedia.<br>
+    The MATCH clause introduces the statement like SELECT in SQL and is the first part of any query.<br> You use MATCH to select a node in Technopedia.<br>
     `MATCH` <br>
   * Node <br>